Adamkoro/ArchTitus/README.md

 # ArchTitus Installer Script

-## Based on ArchTitus, changed for my personal preferences
+## Based on ArchTitus, changed for my personal preferencies

 Main differnce is I prefer to use lvm.
 Root is on lvm with xfs filesystem.
 Added Plymputh for see a better boot screen.
 Lot of other packages that I'm using.
 Of course KDE backup contains my preferencies and settings.
 Added "bashrc-install.sh" that contains my bash settings.